omar-arif/omar-arif.github.io/home.md

 # Welcome to Omar Arif's Portfolio

 Hi!
 I'm Omar Arif, a Data Scientist and Machine Learning Engineer.
-This portfolio showcases my projects and skills in data science.
+This portfolio showcases some of my projects and skills in data science.

-## Explore My Work

-- **Projects**: Check out my latest work.
-- **Skills**: Learn about my expertise in data science and machine learning.

 ## Choose Your Language